These changes have been incorporated into the guide below.

 OPTION 2: SUBMITTING AN EXPORT FULL DECLARATION IN CHIEF

 You will need to submit an ‘arrived’ Exit Summary Declaration which removes the requirement to submit a separate arrival message in CHIEF.
 To do this, you will need to submit an Export Full Declaration in CHIEF using the new Customs Procedure Code (CPS) - 10 00 056.

 Once your exit summary declaration is accepted, a movement reference number (MRN) will be issued.
 The declarant will be notified by CHIEF whether permission to progress has been given or whether further checks are required.

 You should not move to the border location until P2P is received, or you are asked to do so.
 Once this has happened, you may proceed to Dover port and the goods may be exported.
 Failure to advise P&O before port arrival may result in the vehicle being refused entry to the terminal or additional handling charges having to be applied by the port operator.

 If you are transporting an empty unit, then for the French import, this can be declared at check-in, there is no requirement for a formal declaration into French Customs systems to be made.
 For multiple consignments please create an envelope of declarations, or ‘enveloppe logistique’, here.

 If you are despatching a lorry that contains animal or plant products, you should ensure that the driver has the necessary health certificate(s).

-Exports from the UK to France must receive export clearance in the UK and must be pre-declared for importation into France with MRN (Movement Reference Number) barcodes, issued by French customs.
+Exports from the UK to France must receive export clearance in the UK with a GMR and must be pre-declared for importation into France with MRN (Movement Reference Number) barcodes, issued by French customs.
 Barcodes can be in physical paper form or digital form (via a smart device).

 If drivers have multiple MRNs these must be grouped together using the Envelope Logistique service.
 This means they will then have one master MRN which will speed up the check in process.
 This service can be found here.